 - Fly ash bricks can be used in the building industry.

 - Brick is used in high load-bearing exterior or interior walls in high-rise buildings.

 - Fly ash bricks are used as an alternative material for burnt clay bricks which is one of the most important building materials obtained for the construction of housing and buildings.
 The fly ash building bricks are inefficient in all types of brick masonry works and can replace the conventional burnt clay bricks in almost all applications.

 - Fly ash bricks are used in multistory structures, factories, house construction, high-rise buildings, power plants, and warehouses.

 Fly ash bricks price is comparatively lower than red bricks price.
 The fly ash Bricks price list is given as per size of bricks,

 M10+ Grade Fly Ash Bricks Price ₹5.40/-

 Difference Between Fly Ash Bricks vs Red Bricks

-Following are key comparison point for Fly ash bricks vs red bricks,
+Following are key comparison points for Fly ash bricks vs red bricks,

 |Sr. No.||Red Bricks||Fly Ash Bricks|